brittanyrw/emojibops/README.md

 ### Title 👍

 Each card must have a title.
-This should be the full title.
+This should not included featured artist names, that is added seperately so we can filter by those artist names later.

 ```
 {
-  title: "Beauty and the Beast",
+  title: "Boy With Luv",
 }
 ```